 How to log everything, or a story of a logging service processing billion entries per day.

 Bits, bytes and speed.
 These are the factors that should be considered when you design a driver, a serializer or a client library.
 In these cases performance matters a lot and it pays off.
 During this presentation I'll drive you through various OSS projects that I contributed to.
-I want to share with you my journey as well as "design for performance" rules that you can apply on your own.
-It might be tempting to forget about it when living in a cloud #serverless era, but don't get fooled.
+I want to share with you my journey as well as _design for performance_ rules that you can apply on your own.
+It might be tempting to forget about it when living in a cloud, serverless era, but don't get fooled.
 With new pricing models, building a well performing part is sometimes more important than before?

 Windows Azure Storage is a solid foundation provided by Azure from the very beginning of Azure existence.
 How does it work?
 What does it offer and what is prohibited?

+Polish-only.
 In .NET world, supported by async/await, understanding of the concurrent programming becomes vital.
 During this presentation, we'll immerse into low level concurrent APIs provided in the .NET platform.
 These are the same APIs used to create ConcurrentStack or ConcurrentQueue.
 You will understand how modern CPUs are constructed and how this whole volatile thing works.

 When working with services, in majority of cases we're focused on the technology aspect of it.
 During this presentation I'll show scenarios, where a deep understanding of business and a better modelling of a specific service, leads not only to solving current problems, but helps in creating maintainable long lasting services.